GAY MONARCHS of the UNITED KINGDOM

 Physically weak, and well known to be quite cowardly, James I is one of the better known gay monarchs – I remember it being vaguely alluded to when I was studying at school it was so obvious.
 He was first rumoured to have fallen in love with his own cousin Esme Stuart -

 at the age of 13, and he late made him the Duke of Lennox.
-There is quite a lot about him online, so again feel free to GOOGLE AWAY, I do like this choice quote on him -
+There is quite a lot about him online, so again feel free to google further, I do like this choice quote on him -

 James’s sexual orientation was so widely known that Sir Walter Raleigh joked about it in public saying “King Elizabeth” had been succeeded by “Queen James.”